flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - [[open source pattern language]] of [[re(generative) commons]]
     - how to share notes with each other, into myhub, agora and other platforms?
 - https://anagora.org/node/ontoshift
+- Formats and protocols to exchange and connect knowledge
+-

 ### Action items / #TODO